-- been completed.
-2 Andrey Filatov, Nikita Mishin and Konstantin Nikolaev are co-founders of Globaltrans and are beneficiaries with regard to 11.5% and 11.5% and 10.8% respectively of Globaltrans' ordinary share capital each through their respective SPVs (Marigold Investments Ltd, Onyx Investments Ltd and Maple Valley Investments Ltd). - 3 Beneficially owned by Alexander Eliseev, Non-executive Director and co-founder of Globaltrans. - 4 Beneficially owned by Sergey Maltsev, Chairman of the Board of Directors, Chief Strategy Officer and co-founder of Globaltrans - 5 Beneficially owned by Andrey Filatov, Nikita Mishin and Konstantin Nikolaev co-founders of Globaltrans. - 6 For these purposes, the free float consists of the ordinary shares and GDRs held by investors not affiliated or associated with Globaltrans.
+- and Maple Valley Investments Ltd).

+- Beneficially owned by Alexander Eliseev, Non-executive Director and co-founder of Globaltrans.

+- of Globaltrans.

+- co-founders of Globaltrans.

+- 6 For these purposes, the free float consists of the ordinary shares and GDRs held by investors not affiliated